mariusberlin/data-engineering-challenge/README.md

 - create topic medicalreports with desired amount of partitions (two in this example)
 - implementation done for "age" value
 - run the scripts:
-  - consumer_reports_producer_reports (parallellisation: run them as many times as you created paritions in the topic "reports" & "results", here 2 times)
+  - consumer_reports_producer_reports (parallellisation: run them as many times as you created paritions in the topic "reports" & "results", here 2)
   - consumer_results (to see if results are correctly writen in topic "results")
   - producer_reports (to publish the medical reports in the topic "reports" to simulate a data stream)
-- All necessary command line commands can be found in the txt.file: kafka commands
+- all necessary command line commands can be found in the txt.file: kafka commands

 ```